AmandaRigdon/amandarigdon.github.io/README.md

 # About

 Hello and welcome to my portfolio!

-Below are some projects that I've done upon completion of my Google Data Analytics certificate.
+With my current job as a wine information analyst, I already have some experience in data analysis, specifically regarding data cleaning, data integrity, and communication.
+I'm hoping to use these skills along with the new skills I have learned from the Google Data Analytics course to expand my horizons.

 I also work with the following tools: